petruisfan/templates/README.md

 Templates
 =========

-Some basic templates that I use.
+Some basic HTML app templates that I use.